About

 2. Move across domains

-The same system can work across multiple kinds of geographic data instead of forcing every question into a separate source, portal, or workflow.
+The same system works across multiple kinds of geographic data instead of splitting each question into a separate source, portal, or workflow.

 3. Use maintained packs

-The same engine can support public hosted use, broader account access, local analyst installs, and self-hosted deployments.
-The trust model changes.
-The product logic does not.
+The same engine supports public hosted use, broader account access, local analyst installs, and self-hosted deployments.
+The access model changes.
+The data does not.

 Open